 In order for CRM users who are not system administrators to be able to use PowerMap, they will need to be assigned one of the two PowerMap security roles.
 The PowerMap Administrator security role allows users access to the configuration of the mapped entities, along with all other pieces and parts of the PowerMap add-on.
 The PowerMap User security role gives users access to view a PowerMap, but not to change any of the configurations or settings of the PowerMap add-on.

 Once you have imported PowerMap, and registered for your free 30 day trial, the next step is to provide PowerMap with information about the entity or entities you want to include in your maps.
-Navigate to Settings > Solutions and double click on PowerMap.

-Alternatively, you can also go to the PowerPack tab, click on Entities to Map and select “New”.
+Navigate to the PowerPack tab, click on Entities to Map and select “New”.

 Once you select new you will see a screen like the one below: